Brian St. Pierre: Arizona Cardinals

 On March 27, 2008, St. Pierre signed a one-year contract with the Arizona Cardinals, where he played for former Steelers and Los Angeles Chargers offensive coordinator Ken Whisenhunt.

 He was the Cardinals third quarterback for all 16 regular season games and all four postseason contests, including Super Bowl XLIII.

 St. Pierre completed his first NFL pass on January 3, 2010, versus the Green Bay Packers.
 Two plays later, he threw his first interception to Tramon Williams.
 With three minutes left in the fourth quarter, St. Pierre threw his first career touchdown to Larry Fitzgerald.
-St. Pierre was released at the end of the 2009 season.
+St. Pierre became a free agent after the 2009 season.

 Carolina Panthers

 On November 16, 2010, the Carolina Panthers moved St. Pierre to their active roster just five days after joining their practice squad on November 11.
 This was in light of rookie quarterback Jimmy Clausen being diagnosed with a concussion after a loss to the Tampa Bay Buccaneers the previous Sunday.

 On November 18, 2010, the Panthers declared St. Pierre the starting quarterback for their November 21 game against the Baltimore Ravens, despite the fact that he had only thrown 5 passes in his NFL career.
-In his first and only start he completed 13 of 28 passes for 173 yards, one touchdown and two interceptions.
-It was the final game of his career.
+In his first and only start he completed 13 of 28 passes for 173 yards, one touchdown and two interceptions in the 37–13 loss.
+It ended up being the final game of his career.
+St. Pierre became a free agent after the 2010 season.